How to Effectively Communicate with Frontline Employees

 You've done everything right.
 You chose the right channel.
 You crafted a compelling message.
 You hit send at the optimal time.
 And then your message bounces to a disconnected number, or worse, reaches someone who left your company three months ago.

 Organizations with automatic HRIS or payroll integration score highest because their contact lists update continuously without human intervention.
 When HR processes a new hire, that person's information flows automatically into the communication system.
 When someone's phone number changes in payroll, it updates everywhere.
-When an employee separates, they're removed from communication lists immediately.
+When an employee separates, they're removed immediately.

 This isn't just about efficiency.
 It's about accuracy and compliance.
 Manually updated lists inevitably lag behind reality.
 New hires don't receive onboarding communications.
 Workers who changed their phone numbers miss important messages.
 Former employees continue receiving company information they shouldn't have access to.